development / guideline / website /

 This page describes the syntax and formatting for the FieldTrip website.
 The content of the website is maintained on https://github.com/fieldtrip/website and we have a complete tutorial that explains how to contribute.
 You can also use the GitHub web interface by opening a specific page page and clicking on the pen symbol (“Edit this file”) in the upper right corner.

 The website pages are written in Markdown format, which are converted into html using Jekyll.
-The Markdown pages includes sections in the Liquid makeup language for more detailed formatting, for which the Shopify Liquid cheat sheet is a good resource.
-The resulting static html pages and style sheets also make use of Bootstrap.
+The resulting html pages and css style sheets make use of Bootstrap.

-This Markdown cheatsheet is a very good place to start.
+This Markdown cheatsheet is a good place to start.
 It is also helpful to check the formatting in an online Markdown editor like https://stackedit.io or https://dillinger.io.

 ---